OrSasson1407/hydra-lens/README.md

 1. Fork the repository and create a feature branch.
 2. Run `pnpm install` to set up the workspace.
 3. Make your changes, ensuring TypeScript compiles without errors (`pnpm build`).
+4. Run the test suite (`pnpm --filter @hydra-lens/core test`) and make sure all 25 pass.
-4. Open a pull request with a clear description of the change.
+5. Open a pull request with a clear description of the change.

 Ideas for contributions:

-- Attribute mismatch detection (not just text content)
+- Attribute mismatch detection (`src`, `href`, `aria-*`)
-- Ignore-list / allowlist configuration for known-intentional mismatches
+- Ignore-list / allowlist for known-intentional mismatches
 - Firefox / Safari WebExtension port
 - Export results as JSON or copy-to-clipboard summary
 - More granular severity rules
+- Keyboard shortcut to trigger scan without opening popup

+---

+## Changelog

+See [CHANGELOG.md](./CHANGELOG.md) for the full version history.

 ---